How Much Does a Tibet Trip Cost in 2026?

 What Does a Tibet Tour Price Include?

-A standard Tibet tour price covers:
+A standard Tibet tour price (Ground tour) covers:

 • Tibet Travel Permit (arranged by your agency, officially free)